Middle-earth: Shadow of War: Nemesis system

-The Nemesis System expands upon its introduction in Middle-earth: Shadow of Mordor.
+The nemesis system expands upon its introduction in Middle-earth: Shadow of Mordor.
 Similar to the first game, enemies in the game are procedurally generated.
-While "generic" orcs serve as cannon fodder as part of Sauron's armies, the game will begin tracking the ones that perform any notable talents within the game, such as killing the player, or surviving an encounter with the player.
-Enemies in the game will remember their interactions with Talion, and taunt him when they encounter each other again later.
-Hostile orcs may also return scarred, with some even cheating death to exact revenge on Talion.
-Once the player dies, orcs will advance up the hierarchy and become a captain, who are characters with unique attributes, strengths, weaknesses and names.
-Intels on these captains can be collected through interrogating characters named "worms" in the game's world.
-Enemy orcs will also ambush Talion, which are one of the random events that can happen at any point of the game.
+While "generic" orcs serve as cannon fodder, as part of Sauron's armies, the game will begin tracking the ones that have notable achievements within the game, such as killing the player, or surviving an encounter with the player.
+Enemies in the game will remember their interactions with Talion, and taunt him when they encounter him again later.
+Hostile orcs may also return, scarred, with some even cheating death to exact revenge on Talion.
+Once the player dies, orcs will advance up the hierarchy and become captains, who are characters with unique attributes, strengths, weaknesses, and names.
+Intelligence on these captains can be collected through interrogating characters named "worms".
+Enemy orcs will also ambush Talion, which is one of the random events that can happen at any point of the game.
 Players, upon learning a captain's traits, can avoid tactics that aggravate or enrage a captain, and exploit their weaknesses, causing them to be dazed and leaving them defenseless.
 Captains in the game will also adapt, as the artificial intelligence in the game will learn the player's preferred gameplay tactics and develop strategies to counter them.
-Enemy orcs can be dominated through Cerebrimbor's powers, allowing Talion to either recruit them, kill them, or shame them, which significantly lowers their level.
+Enemy orcs can be dominated through Celebrimbor's powers, allowing Talion to either recruit them, kill them, or shame them, which significantly lowers their level.
 Players cannot recruit orcs who have a higher level than Talion.
-Shamed enemies may also become a "maniac", a deranged individual whose level will increase significantly.
+A shamed enemy may also become a "maniac", a deranged individual whose level will increase significantly.